 Listen to Kinderling Helpline:

-2. Always put the younger child into a room out of the stimulation of your firstborn’s life.
+- Always put the younger child in a room out of the stimulation of your firstborn’s life.
 “If you’re having a sleep, you’re in a room, you’re in a bed, it’s cool, it’s calm, it’s quiet,” says Chris.

 When you're bringing a second baby home and you have a toddler already, Chris advises that you start with the baby's sleep patterns.
 “Once that balance is right, both do well,” she says.